Prureddy/Credit-Card-Fraud-Detection/README.md

 ## Contributing
 ## License
 ## Introduction
 - Credit Card Fraud Detection is a machine learning project that aims to detect fraudulent credit card transactions using advanced algorithms and data analysis techniques.
-This project serves as an essential tool for financial institutions and businesses to protect their customers from potential fraudulent activities.
+This project is an essential tool for financial institutions and businesses to protect their customers from fraudulent activities.

-- The goal of this project is to build a robust and accurate fraud detection model that can identify fraudulent transactions effectively while minimizing false positives.
+- This project aims to build a robust and accurate fraud detection model that can identify fraudulent transactions effectively while minimizing false positives.
 The implementation is based on a real-world credit card transaction dataset, and the model is trained using supervised learning techniques.

 ## Features
 - Utilizes state-of-the-art machine learning algorithms for fraud detection.